bridgethaney/E3_Visualization_Essay/README.md

 The positives of this project overall involve the effective implementation of a responsive map, as well as the actual data.
 Allowing users to customize their experience with the map and be able to single out certain months and years of the data creates a more advantageous method of research.
 Instead of having to re-watch the time lapse over and over, it can be paused and switched to different periods.

-It is ultimately a well-done map that promotes a more
+It is ultimately a well-done map that promotes a more interactive and responsive format.

 ### CONS